ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-9-Math.rst

     }

 Here's another challenge that is a lot of fun!
 Can you use random numbers to make dancing turtles?
 This idea was suggested by Zac Martin's class.

 .. activecode:: challenge-2-9b-dancing-turtles
     :language: java
     :autograde: unittest
     :datafile: turtleClasses.jar

-    Complete the random numbers using Math.random() in the correct ranges to choose x, y coordinates for the turtle.
+    Complete the random numbers using Math.random() in the correct ranges to choose x, y coordinates and random color in the range of 0-255 for the turtle.
+Put on some music and watch your turtle dance!
     ~~~~
     import java.util.*;
     import java.awt.*;